mtytel/vital/README.md

 ## Issues
 Report bugs (e.g.non-code and non-compiling issues) to https://forum.vital.audio

-Feel free to report issues building Vital here but note that I'm not prioritizing them.
+Feel free to report issues on building/compiling here but note that I'm not prioritizing them.

 ## Pull requests
 I will not take any pull requests.